rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 College.
 No, probably not that last thing.
 Provide more information about the department that I think will help.
 Keep our Web site up to date (Whoops).

-1. Becoming an icon (no, the other kind).
-While I was playing around with various issues related to the College Web site, I decided to think about icons.
-There's a Web editor.  http://www.xiconeditor.com/.

 1. Cary Nelson's piece on "The Economic Challenges of Anthologies" in _On Anthologies_.
 Really fascinating.
 I picked it up after